kevinchatham/tressi/performance_report.md

 ---

-#### **3. Expensive Live Statistical Calculations (`stats.ts`, `ui.ts`)**
+#### **3. DONE - Expensive Live Statistical Calculations (`stats.ts`, `ui.ts`)**

-- **Status:** **Partially Addressed**
+- **Status:** **Addressed**
-- **Observation:** The percentile calculation was improved by replacing the full `sort` with a more performant `quickselect` algorithm.
-However, the Terminal UI (`ui.ts`) still calls `runner.getLatencies()` every 500ms, retrieving the **entire unbounded `latencies` array**.
-The `getLatencyDistribution` function then iterates over this massive array to generate the UI chart.
+- **Observation:** The live statistical calculations have been optimized.
+The Terminal UI (`ui.ts`) now gets its data from the `Distribution` class, which calculates the latency distribution from an efficiently managed internal buffer.
+This avoids retrieving and processing a large, unbounded array of latencies in the UI loop.
-- **Impact:** The high CPU usage problem in the UI loop remains.
-As the test progresses, the UI will become slower and less responsive, consuming significant CPU resources.
+- **Impact:** The high CPU usage problem in the UI loop has been eliminated.
+The UI is now responsive and performs efficiently regardless of the test duration.
-- **Code References:** `ui.ts:150`, `ui.ts:157`, `distribution.ts:23`
+- **Code References:** `ui.ts:150`, `distribution.ts:23`

 ---

-#### **4. High Post-Test Processing Overhead (`summarizer.ts`, `exporter.ts`)**
+#### **4. DONE - High Post-Test Processing Overhead (`summarizer.ts`, `exporter.ts`)**

-- **Status:** **Addressed, but Functionally Incorrect**
+- **Status:** **Addressed**
-- **Observation:** The post-test processing overhead has been eliminated.
-The `generateSummary` and `exportDataFiles` functions now operate only on the `sampledResults` array (max 1,000 items).
-- **Impact:** This change, while performant, introduces a **critical data integrity bug**.
-The final summary, reports, and exported data are now based on a tiny, statistically insignificant sample of the total test run.
-This makes the final results inaccurate and misleading for any non-trivial test.
-The fix has prioritized performance over correctness, rendering the primary output of the tool unreliable.
+- **Observation:** The post-test processing functions (`generateSummary`, `generateMarkdownReport`, `exportDataFiles`) have been refactored to operate on the `runner` object directly.
+They now pull pre-aggregated, accurate data from the HDR Histogram and other efficient data structures within the runner.
+- **Impact:** This change ensures that the final reports are both performant and correct.
+The processing step is now near-instantaneous and no longer depends on the size of the raw result set, while the final summary reflects the complete and accurate data from the entire test run.
-- **Code References:** `summarizer.ts:60`, `index.ts:515`
+- **Code References:** `summarizer.ts:205`, `index.ts:385`

 ---

 ### **Updated Conclusion**

-The application's core architecture is still not suited for scalable load testing.
-The primary issue of unbounded in-memory data storage persists (shifted from `RequestResult[]` to `number[]`), and the UI remains a performance concern.
-The attempt to fix the post-test processing has severely compromised the tool's correctness.

-The original recommendation to adopt a **"streaming aggregation"** model is more critical now than ever.
-This is the only path to achieving both performance and accuracy.

----

-#### **4. Recommendations for Improvement**

-To address these issues, I recommend shifting from a "collect-then-process" model to a "streaming aggregation" model.

-1.  **Eliminate Unbounded Result Storage:**
-    - Instead of storing every `RequestResult`, update summary statistics in real-time as each request finishes.
-The `Runner` should maintain aggregated data structures, such as a latency histogram (e.g., an HDR Histogram) and counters for status codes.
-Only a small, fixed-size sample of failed requests or unique responses needs to be stored in full for debugging.

-2.  **Optimize Real-time Calculations:**
-    - To calculate `currentRps` efficiently, use a data structure like a circular buffer or a queue that only stores timestamps from the last few seconds.
-This makes the calculation independent of the total test duration (`O(1)` complexity) and eliminates the expensive filtering of the main results array.

-3.  **Use Streaming-Based Statistics:**
-    - Replace the `percentile` calculation with a streaming percentile algorithm (e.g., T-Digest or by using an HDR Histogram library).
-These algorithms can calculate quantiles with high accuracy using a fixed, small amount of memory, avoiding the need to store and sort the entire latency dataset.

-4.  **Streamline Post-Test Processing:**
-    - By implementing the recommendations above, all the necessary data for the final summary will already be aggregated.
-The post-test processing step would then become near-instantaneous, as it would only involve reading from the final aggregated data structures, not processing raw results.
+The application's core architectural flaws have been successfully addressed.
+By adopting a **"streaming aggregation"** model using HDR Histograms and circular buffers, the application is now highly scalable and performant.
+The critical issues of unbounded memory growth, inefficient real-time calculations, and high post-test processing overhead have all been resolved, leading to a robust and reliable load testing tool.